 - If you are reinstalling the old trim, lay it face down on the floor on a piece of carpet if possible, to protect the vinyl covering.

 Note: If you're really ambitious, you can improve the quality of your door trim by carefully removing the vinyl, all the way around.
-Then, using the old pressed-sawdust panel as a template, cut out a new panel out of Masonite or other higher quality material.
+Then, using the old pressed-sawdust panel as a template, cut out a new panel out of Masonite or thin plywood.
 Make sure to drill holes and make other openings in all the appropriate places.
 Then fit the vinyl to this new panel and glue it to the backside of the panel, all around the edges.

 - Go all around the panel to make sure the vinyl covering is firmly glued down around the edges.
 If not, reglue it with an appropriate cement (e.g., contact cement or "Gorilla Glue").